Whisker Haven

-Whisker Haven Tales with the Palace Pets (also known as Whisker Haven Tales or simply Whisker Haven) is an American animated short series animated and produced by Ghostbot Studios and Disney Publishing.
-It is based on Disney's Palace Pets toyline, which in turn, is a spinoff of the Disney Princess franchise.
+Whisker Haven Tales with the Palace Pets is an American animated short series animated produced by Disney Publishing and Ghostbot Studios.
+It is based on the Disney's Palace Pets, a spinoff of the Disney Princess franchise.
 The series is directed by Alan Lau and written by Shea Fontana.
-The series launched on the Disney Junior watch app and then aired on Disney Junior.
-The animated shorts are now available through the accompanying app, “Palace Pets in Whisker Haven” which also includes activities and games featuring the Palace Pets.
+It premiered on the Disney Junior watch app and subsequently aired on Disney Junior.
+The animated shorts were made available through the accompanying app until 2019 "Palace Pets in Whisker Haven", which also included activities and games featuring the Palace Pets.

-Plot
+Premise

-Whisker Haven Tales with the Palace Pets is a series starring a core group of six palace pets: Treasure, Pumpkin, Petite, Sultan, Dreamy and Berry along with the caretaker fairy hummingbird Miss Featherbon.
+Whisker Haven Tales with the Palace Pets stars a core group of six palace pets: Treasure, Pumpkin, Petite, Sultan, Dreamy and Berry along with the caretaker fairy hummingbird Miss Featherbon.
 These Palace Pets enter magical portals from their respective Princess Kingdoms and travel to the animal kingdom of Whisker Haven.

 In this new magical world, the Palace Pets go on fun-filled adventures and learn to value friendship, kindness and loyalty.
 From putting on a dance show to throwing the biggest ball, there's no task too big, too small, or too glamorous for the Palace Pets.